TransFirst Merchant Services Review

 - Transaction Express: Web-based virtual terminal.

-- Translink Data Management Software: TransFirst's in-house POS software.
+- Translink Data Management Software: TransFirst’s in-house POS software.
 Pretty standard fare, it allows you to customize the information you receive depending on your needs.
+You may also find a POS software that better fits your needs using this tool.

 - Payfox Mobile Terminal: This mobile card reader and app allow you to swipe cards from an iPhone, iPad, or Android device.
 Compared to many other mobile swipers and apps I’ve seen, Payfox looks promising.